Customizing the GraphQL Schema

 accepts type definitions provided with the help of Gatsby Type Builders, which

-are more flexible than SDL syntax but less verbose than graphql-js
+are more flexible than SDL syntax but less verbose than graphql-js.
+They are

 exports.sourceNodes = ({ actions, schema }) => {